falkheiland/runtipi-appstore/apps/db-backup-fh/metadata/description.md

 ## Installation

-During the installation from the tipi app store you will getting asked in the dialog "Install db-backup-fh" for Reverse proxy settings. this can be ignored, since db-backup-fh does not provide a web ui.
+During the installation from the tipi app store you will getting asked in the dialog "Install db-backup-fh" for Reverse proxy settings.
+This can be ignored, since db-backup-fh does not provide a web ui.

-## Usage
+## Jobs

-To be able to backup and restore databases, the db containers to be backed up have to on the same network as the db-backup-fh service (default in tipi v3.8.5).
+To be able to backup and restore databases, the db containers to be backed up have to on the same network as the db-backup-fh service (default in tipi v3.8.4).

-To configure backup jobs, you have to configure them in `app-data/db-backup-fh/data/scripts-pre/backup_config.sh` and restarting the app. there is a commented section useable as a template in the script.
-Consult the backup configuration [here](https://github.com/tiredofit/docker-db-backup?tab=readme-ov-file#job-backup-options).

-### Jobs

 To define jobs you have to use a user-config.
 Create a folder `user-config/db-backup-fh` with a file `docker-compose.yml`.
 Configure your jobs as environment vars.

+Consult the backup configuration [here](https://github.com/tiredofit/docker-db-backup?tab=readme-ov-file#job-backup-options) for more.

 - docker-compose.yml